Rotimiiam/Devops-tool/BITBUCKET_SETUP.md

 ## Next Steps

-1. Set up the three repository variables in Bitbucket
+1. Set up the two repository variables in Bitbucket (EC2_HOST, EC2_USER)
+2. Verify SSH keys are configured in Repository Settings > SSH keys
-2. Ensure EC2 security group is configured
+3. Ensure EC2 security group is configured
-3. Install Docker and Nginx on EC2 (see NGINX_SETUP.md)
+4. Install Docker and Nginx on EC2 (see NGINX_SETUP.md)
-4. Push to main branch to trigger deployment
+5. Push to main branch to trigger deployment
-5. Access your app at http://launchpad.crl.to
+6. Access your app at http://launchpad.crl.to